qoretechnologies/building-blocks/README.md

 This building block is useful only in limited use cases; `BBM_BindSubworkflowStatic` can do everything this building block can do and more; it's recommended to use `BBM_BindSubworkflowStatic` instead.

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `util/workflow/bind-subworkflow` API data provider in the `qorus-api` factory instead

 ## Connectors

 ### Input/Output Connector `bindSubworkflow`